 This plan reflects collaboration with Washoe, Douglas, Placer, and El Dorado counties, Carson City, and the City of South Lake Tahoe to align transportation policies and deliver capital improvement programs.
-Additionally, Placer County, Town of Truckee and Washoe Regional Transportation Commission jointly fund Tahoe Truckee Area Regional Transit on the North shore and these services and funding mechanisms are included on the project lists and within the reasonably foreseeable revenue sources.
-As regional partners continue to broaden their work beyond traditional boundaries, coordination with the Town of Truckee is vital.
+Additionally, Placer County and Washoe Regional Transportation Commission jointly fund Tahoe Truckee Area Regional Transit on the North shore and these services and funding mechanisms are included on the project lists and within the reasonably foreseeable revenue sources.